apankowski/doc88-downloader/README.md

 Don't interact with the page during the process until it finishes.

+⚠️ In case of Chrome, the first time you download pages you may see a popup stating that "This site is attempting to download multiple files".
+You have to allow it as each page is downloaded as a separate file.

 ### Option B: Manual (finer control over the process)

 1. Navigate to the desired document in your browser.